Personal Data We Collect and Sources of Information

 3. Right to withdraw consent.
 If the processing of personal data is based on your consent, you can withdraw consent at any time for future processing.

-If you are a California resident and the processing of personal information about you is subject to the California Consumer Privacy Act (“CCPA”), you have certain rights with respect to that information.
+If you are a California resident and the processing of personal information about you is subject to the California Consumer Privacy Act (“CCPA”), or if your personal information is subject to other data privacy laws that provide for additional rights, you may have certain rights with respect to that information, including:

-2. Right to request deletion: You also have a right to request that we delete personal information under certain circumstances, subject to a number of exceptions.
+2. The right to request deletion: You have a right to request that we delete personal information under certain circumstances, subject to a number of exceptions.

-Finally, you have a right to not be discriminated against for exercising these rights set out in the CCPA.
+Finally, under California law, you have a right to not be discriminated against for exercising these rights set out in the CCPA.